TJHuangteam/HEAD/README.md

 \
 --` render` : Use 1 to enable window visualization, 0 to disable

-Model ` MoPE.py`  is the specific implementation of the model.
-For more details on the model, please refer to the **Mixture of Progressive Experts** paper.
+Model ` ConstantLearning.py`  is the specific implementation of the model.

 ## Self-Learning Loop
 A self-learning loop is an unsupervised learning strategy where the model learns through self-supervision.